-http://thestudentlawyer.com/2014/01/02/liability-for-omissions/
+http://thestudentlawyer.com/2014/01/02/liability-for-

+omissions/

 Area of Omissions Explanation (what does this duty mean?)
 Case examples - Give brief facts of the case examples using google.

-Contractual Duty , R v Adomako (1994)

-Public Duties Dytham (1979)

-frie Carlo

-Acceptance of Care Stone and Dobinson (1977)

-Duty Via Gibbins and Proctor (1918)

-Relationship

-Creation of a danger Miller (1983)

-DANGER

-Omission under Road Traffic Act (1988) - Give examples of when

-Statute (Parliament) you will be Liable by Omission under this Act:

-Good samaritan rule What is this? - We don't have this in the UK so you can technically walk past someone in danger and not be liable by omission e.g. child drowning in a lake.

-Doctors terminating Doctors can terminate care and E.g. Switching off a life support

-care not be liable by omission as long Bland (1993)

-as it is in the best interests of Biana (1333)
+Contractual Duty R v Adomako (1994) Public Duties Dytham (1979) fran Kat Acceptance of Care Stone and Dobinson (1977) Duty Via Relationship Gibbins and Proctor (1918) Creation of a danger Miller (1983) DANGER Omission under Road Traffic Act (1988) - Give examples of when Statute (Parliament) you will be Liable by Omission under this Act: Good samaritan rule What is this? - We don't have this in the UK so you can The Good Samaritan technically walk past someone in danger and not be liable by omission e.g. child drowning in a lake.
+Doctors terminating Doctors can terminate care and not care be liable by omission as long as it is in the best interests of the patient.
+Bland (1993)

-the patient.